-Viral diseases constitute a special category of infections because the virus is not a living organism in the usual sense of the word.
-Viruses multiply only within cells, and from the immune system point of view, the virus-infected cells appear to be similar to cancer cells - as cells that are "crazed".
-For this reason, it is worthwhile to discuss the antiviral effects of adaptogenes separately - against viral infections, they occupy completely different phytochemicals than those that are effective against bacteria .
+Viral diseases are a special category of infections because the virus is not a living organism in the usual sense of the word.
+Viruses multiply only within cells and, in the view of the immune system , the virus-infected cells appear to be similar to cancer cells - as cells that are "crazed".
+For this reason, it is worthwhile to discuss the antiviral effects of adaptogens alone - against viral infections, they occupy completely different phytochemicals than those that are effective against bacteria .

-When we talk about the antiviral effects of antiviral agents, it is a much more diverse issue from the point of view of molecular biology than, for example, anticancer effects.
-This is because, while malignant cell scarring occurs in several pre-given processes, and cancer cells basically behave all the same, we have far more molecular varieties in viruses.
-Viruses are divided into several basic types, depending on whether they have DNA or RNA in the nucleus, and if their nucleic acid is single-stranded or double-stranded.
-The so-called The central dogma of molecular biology says that information in the cell is transmitted only one way, always in the direction of DNA → RNA → protein.
-Maintaining a central dogma is an important preventive rule that keeps both the cells themselves and the entire animal species in the course of evolution.
-However, some types of viruses, such as HIV, have the ability to disrupt the central dogma and the flow of information turn in the direction of RNA back to DNA.
+When talking about the antiviral effects of antivirals , this is a much more diverse issue from the point of view of molecular biology than, for example, anti-cancer effects.
+This is because, while malignant cell scarring occurs in several pre-given processes, and cancer cells basically behave all the same, we have a much greater molecular diversity in viruses.
+Viruses are divided into a few basic types, depending on whether they have DNA or RNA in the nucleus, and whether their nucleic acid is single-stranded or double-stranded.
+The so-called the central dogma of molecular biology says that information in the cell is transmitted only one way, always in the direction of DNA → RNA → protein.
+Maintaining a central dogma is an important preventive rule that keeps both the cells themselves and all the species alive during evolution.
+But some types of viruses, such as HIV, have the ability to break the central dogma and the flow of information turn in the direction of RNA back to DNA.
 They use an enzyme called reverse transcriptase.
-HIV carries in the RNA core,which first by means of its reverse transcriptase translates into DNA and then puts the cell in for transcription.
-Thus, the nuclei of a large number of future HIV viruses are created, which, with the aid of host ribosomes, naturalize the capsids and set off to infect other TH lymphocytes.
+HIV carries in the nucleus of RNA,which first rewrites it into the DNA using its reverse transcriptase and then puts the cell in for transcription.
+This creates the nucleus of a large number of future HIV viruses, which, with the help of host ribosomes, naturalize the capsids and set off to infect other TH lymphocytes.
 Plants that have reverse transcriptase blockers are effective against HIV but are completely ineffective against DNA or RNA viruses that do not need reverse transcriptase because they replicate their nucleus using other types of DNA or RNA polymerases.
-We further divide the viruses into families according to the type of capsid, the way of life and the relationship between each other.
+Viruses are further divided into families by type of capsid, way of life, and relationship.
 Each family of viruses has its own specific features that some adaptogens occupy and others do not.
-However, there are some adaptogens that turn the attention of the immune system more in the direction of the antiviral response and help with most viruses (they can be inappropriate for bacterial infections).
-This category includes, for example, ginseng, which is suitable for cancer , influenza and viruses, but should not be used in acute bacterial infections.
+However, there are some adaptogens that turn the attention of the immune system more in the direction of the antiviral response, and they help with most viruses (they can be inappropriate for bacterial infections).
+This category includes, for example, ginseng, which is suitable for cancer , flu and viruses, but should not be used in acute bacterial infections.

 Otherwise, in virology phytotherapy, we are dealing with a similar problem as with other infectious diseases : The rate of evolution of the pathogen during the infection is high, and the plants have no reason to participate in the human pathogens.
-Hence, human infectious diseases against phytotherapy have gained resistance for millions of years, hence the herbs have not prevented the epidemics of plague, syphilis or Spanish influenza in the past, so we welcomed penicillin in the middle of the 20th century as a triumph of phytotherapy science.
-Today, not even after 100 years, when MDR's are already the MDR-resistant strains of infectious diseases resistant to most available antibiotics , the situation looks a little different again.
-We know that there are really effective antiviral adaptogens, but we also know that miracles can not be expected from plants and fungi in this direction.
-In this article, I list those that I have managed to find published studies without any guarantee of the systematicity and completeness of the information provided.
-Unfortunately, there is a lack of detail in the detailed processing of phytotherapy options for all existing viral diseases, and in most cases relevant studies are not available either.
+Hence, human infectious diseases against phytotherapy have been fast and easy to obtain resistance for millions of years, hence the herbs have not prevented the epidemics of plague, syphilis or Spanish influenza in the past, so we welcomed penicillin in the middle of the 20th century as a triumph of phytotherapy science.
+Today, not even after 100 years, when MDR are already in the hospitals, the strains of infectious diseases resistant to most antibiotics available, the situation looks a little different again.
+We know that really effective antiviral adaptogens exist, but we also know that plants and fungi can not be wondered in this direction.
+In this article I list those that I have managed to find published studies without any guarantee of the systematicity and completeness of the information provided.
+Unfortunately, the detailed processing of phytotherapy options for all existing viral diseases is lacking and, in most cases, relevant studies are not available.

 Natural treatment of viral diseases

 This article is currently working.
-Before adding more information, at least, according to the Dr. Duke database, a blueberry leaf , ginger root (best fresh) and many deaf-eyed plants are involved in the quantity of antimalarial substances among plants.
-Typical representatives of antiviral modifiers of the immunomodulatory type are purpura and ginseng .
+Before I add more information, at least something - according to Dr. Dukea is a blueberry leaf , ginger root (preferably fresh) and many deaf-eyed.
+Typical representatives of antiviral modifiers of immunomodulation type are purpura and ginseng .
 Other references not yet sorted out: